 Have someone drive you to urgent care or the emergency room if you develop:

 - A significant amount of rectal bleeding or rectal bleeding that won't stop, particularly if accompanied by lightheadedness, dizziness or feeling faint

 - Anal pain that gets much worse, spreads, or is accompanied by fever, chills or anal discharge

 Schedule a doctor's visit

 Make an appointment with your doctor if your pain lasts more than a few days and self-care remedies aren't helping.
 Also make an appointment with your doctor if anal pain is accompanied by a change in bowel habit or rectal bleeding.

 A hemorrhoid that develops quickly or is particularly painful may have formed a blood clot inside (thrombosed).
 Removing the clot within the first 48 hours often gives the most relief, so request a timely appointment with your doctor.
 The blood clot of a thrombosed hemorrhoid, although painful, can't break loose and travel, so it won't cause any of the complications — such as stroke — associated with blood clots that form in other parts of the body.

 See your doctor for rectal bleeding, particularly if you're older than 40, to rule out rare but serious conditions such as colon cancer.

 Depending on the cause of your anal pain, there are some measures you can try at home to get relief.
 They include:

-- Kahan S, et al. In a Page Signs and Symptoms.
+- Kahan S, et al. Rectal pain.
+In: In a Page Signs and Symptoms.
 2nd ed.
-Philadelphia, Pa.: Wolters Kluwer Health Lippincott Williams & Wilkins; 2009:282.
+Philadelphia, Pa.: Wolters Kluwer Health Lippincott Williams & Wilkins; 2009.